andy180/slowcat/README.md

 each line.
 A random change to the delay of +/-10% is applied to each character to make it look a little more like a serial terminal from the long-lost good old days.
 This effect is of course more apparent with longer delays.

-Run slowcat like this:
+Run slowcat like this.
+This works in bash and zsh, in other shells your mileage may vary:

-python slowcat.py -d 0.1 < thefileyouwishtoreadslowly.txt
+**python slowcat.py -d 0.1 < thefileyouwishtoreadslowly.txt**

 if you make the file executable, you can omit the word 'python' from the above.